-From October 2017 -September 2020, ION will be working on the following goal areas: (1) Empower partnerships to connect, act, and communicate for OST programs, (2) Engage policymakers in supporting OST programs, and (3) Ensure providers have the support to offer high quality programs.
+From October 2020 -September 2023, ION will be working on the following goal areas: (1) Increase awareness about and access for out-of-school programs, (2) Organize policy and partnerships for out-of-school programs, and (3) Nurture quality and professional development for out-of-school programs.
 We are bringing public and private sectors together to accomplish these goals, as well as to affect policy for and investment in the quality and expansion of Idaho’s OST programs.

 The Idaho Out-of-School Network (ION) officially kicked off in October of 2014 after a year of laser-focused planning.
 Yet, the Idaho Out-of-School Network has roots that began in 2006 with Governor Kempthorne as the Idaho AfterSchool Alliance.
 Governor Risch continued the program, but unfortunately due to budget cuts, it was not able to sustain itself and ended in 2007.

 Yet, those that saw the vision of what a program could do for Idaho, never let the concept die.
 In the planning stages, we were able to seek feedback and guidance to ensure a strong foundation for a sustainable program.
 Before the relaunch, Idaho was one of only six states that did not have a statewide program like the Idaho Out-of-School Network.

 Thanks to a grant from the C.S.Mott Foundation, matched by Idaho dollars, ION continues to do its important work.